Franklin-Martins/my-parking-lot/README.md

 ## Getting Started

-Parking lot app, bascically, it is an app to connect driver to parking lot!
+Basically an app that connects driver with parking